 Learn More About PAD Treatments

-Peripheral artery disease is a progressive condition that, when left untreated, can cause more serious health issues including heart attack, stroke, or limb amputation.
+Peripheral artery disease is a progressive condition that, when left undiagnosed or untreated, can cause more serious health issues including heart attack, stroke, or limb amputation.
 To maintain your mobility and avoid developing a more severe stage of the disease, seek a consultation with a vascular specialist today.